Automattic/jetpack/readme.txt

 **Security:**

 * We’re continuing our efforts to harden Jetpack security, by implementing the `hash_equals()` function to avoid timing attacks when comparing strings.
+We also improved security on CSVs exported from your contact form.

 **Slightly Less Exciting Feature Improvements:**